...

 FAQs

-China is Australia’s largest importer, buying a significant share of minerals, energy, and agricultural products.
+China is Australia’s largest export market, purchasing a significant share of the country’s iron ore, coal, liquefied natural gas (LNG), and agricultural products.

 2. What Is Australia’s #1 Export?

-3. What Is Australia’s Top Export To The US?
+3. What Is Australia’s Top Export To The United States?

 4. Who Is Australia’s Biggest Trade Partner?